-Code of Conduct and processes for Pathway Zen practitioners, including the Zen Precepts and our Carbon Footprint commitment.
+Code of Conduct and processes for Pathway Zen practitioners, including the Zen Precepts.

 Pathway Zen is affiliated with Sanbo Zen International, which is a lay group of Zen practitioners founded in Japan in 1954 by Yasutani Haku’un Roshi.
 It follows in the footsteps of Shakyamuni Buddha in seeking to realize our true nature and is open to all people who wish to practice Zen, regardless of their nationality or faith.
 The members are bound together by a common commitment to practice zazen with the aim of realizing wisdom and compassion in their own lives and in the world.

 Purpose of the Code